Government Performance and Results Act (GPRA)

 For more information about GPRA, including results prior to 2017 please click the link below:

-For 2018 Area GPRA results, please click the link below:
+For FY 2019 GPRA/GPRAMA National Results, please click the link below:

 - GPRA Report Summary 2018